WannaBeSuperteur/2020/AI_BASE/readme.md

 Loss can be omitted from the ```modelConfig``` file.

-Examples of loss: refer to https://keras.io/api/optimizers/
+Examples of loss: refer to https://keras.io/api/optimizers/ and https://www.tensorflow.org/api_docs/python/tf/keras/losses/Loss

 ## 1. CODE FILE INFO
 From line 44 to 59 of ```main.py```, you can see: